 There was a time when all work shoes seemed to be black.
 Black dress shoes were the dominant style in the office.
 Just think Don Draper and 'Mad Men'.
 Times have changed and most workplaces now showcase a variety of shoe styles and colours.
 But what if your workplace still requires a traditional formal look?
-Or, like many people, you think black is still the coolest colour.
+Or, like many people, you think black is still the most stylish colour.

 Thomas Bird currently offers a choice of eight different black mens formal shoes, and they are all still very much in demand.
 In fact we added a couple of new options only recently.